-First generation laser tool setters feature a focused beam design, with coherent but divergent light from the laser source passing through a lens that focuses it at a point between the transmitter and receiver units.
-The beam passes through a relatively large aperture.
+First generation laser tool setters feature a focused beam design, with the coherent but divergent light from the laser source passing through a lens that focuses it on a point between the transmitter and receiver units.
+The beam passes through a relatively large aperture (see Figure 2).

-Figure 1 - Transmitter unit of a first generation laser tool setter providing a beam that is focused at a particular point between transmitter and receiver
+Figure 2 - Transmitter unit of a first generation laser tool setter, providing a beam that is focussed at a particular point between the transmitter and receiver

-In reality, constraints on the aperture size and the typical separation of the transmitter and receiver (which may be several metres) result in a laser beam that is not perfectly focussed to a single point.
-In fact, the beam narrows near the focal point to a size where it can be used to detect and measure small tools, although this capability diminishes as separation between transmitter and receiver increases.
+In reality, the constraints on the aperture size and the typical separation of the transmitter and receiver (which may be several metres) result in a laser beam that is not perfectly focussed to a single point.
+In fact, the beam narrows near the focal point to a size where it can be used to detect and measure small tools, although this capability diminishes as the transmitter / receiver separation increases.

-In Renishaw's view, the main disadvantage of this type of system is a lack of flexibility - it is designed to measure tools only at the focal point, since the beam size and shape are not known reliably elsewhere.
+In Renishaw's view, the main disadvantage of this type of system is a lack of flexibility - it is designed to be used to measure tools only at the focal point, since the beam size and shape are not known reliably elsewhere.
 This means that the tool must be moved to this point before measurements can commence, which can add to cycle time on larger machines.
 Also, small tools cannot be sensed at other points in the beam since they do not block a sufficient amount of the beam to register a trigger.

-Additionally, the laser needs to be very precisely centred on the aperture of the receiver for the optical detector to gather the light it needs; any significant misalignment of the beam could cause the system to become inoperable which may result in a long initial set-up period and slow in-service re-alignments.
+A further point to note is the need for the laser spot to be very precisely centred on the aperture of the receiver for the optical detector to gather the light it needs.
+Any significant misalignment of the beam could cause the system to become inoperable.
+This may result in a long initial set-up period and slow in-service re-alignments.

-In contrast, Renishaw's laser tool setters feature a much smaller, effectively parallel beam, produced by the laser light passing through a lens and two small apertures (see Figure 2).
-The MicroHole[TM] on the transmitter defines the shape and size of the emergent beam, which is slightly divergent along its length.
-A second MicroHole[TM] and, in some models, a pinhole inside the receiver, governs the light that reaches the optical detector.
+In contrast, Renishaw's laser tool setters feature a much smaller, effectively parallel beam, produced by the laser light passing through a lens and two small apertures (see Figure 3).
+The MicroHoleTM on the transmitter defines the shape and size of the emergent beam, which is slightly divergent along its length.
+A second MicroHole and, in some models, a pinhole inside the receiver, governs the light that reaches the optical detector.
 It is this narrow beam of light - a small subset of the overall emitted laser beam - that is the effective measuring beam.

-Figure 2 - Renishaw's transmitter unit features a lens that provides a narrow laser beam that passes through a small MicroHoleTM.
-The receiver further filters this light using a second MicroHoleTM, forming a very narrow, parallel measurement laser beam
+Figure 3 - Renishaw's transmitter unit features a lens that provides a narrow laser beam that passes through a small 'MicroHole'.
+The receiver further filters this light using a second MicroHole, so forming a very narrow, parallel measurement laser beam.